GeorgiKeranov/starter-theme/README.md

 # Starter Theme

-Custom Wordpress starter theme modified from unserscores theme.
+Custom Wordpress starter theme modified for easier start of new custom themes.

 Starter Theme is based on Underscores https://underscores.me/ by Automattic.